kapowaz/rider-code-workshop.github.io/README.md

 3. At the bottom left you will see a couple of text boxes.
 In ‘Summary’, write a short message — it’s not important what, something like “My first commit!” works fine
 4. Click the button that says “Commit to master”

-## Each tutor will have a go at the exercise and share a screenshot in advance!
+**Each tutor should have a go at the exercise and share a screenshot in advance!**

-There’s an example page with code here: https://github.com/bendeliveroo20170607/bendeliveroo20170607.github.io

 ## Concepts to learn about